 Common Ground are working both locally in Dorset and nationally to widen engagement with trees and woodlands.
 The project will demonstrate the many inspiring ways that people are redefining woodland use around the country, and how important trees are to all communities.
 We want explore how community engagement can improve local biodiversity and social well-being.

-With a wider variety of people now able to access and manage woodlands, there has been bustling-up of new ideas and woodland practices.
-We can learn much from how people are using woodlands, and we can stimulate more interest and engagement by letting people know what is going on inside woodlands today.
-Community woodland and social forestry initiatives are spreading all over the country at the moment, creating more access to woodlands for people and adding more variety to the way we use woodlands.
-Wildlife conservation, wood fuel and timber for joinery are no longer the only reasons people are managing woodlands today.
-Care in the community for the elderly, apprenticeships for the young, forest allotments, co-operative fuel initiatives, artistic practice, architectural education, Forest School, woodland permaculture: these are just some of the ways that individuals and communities all over the country are using woodlands today, improving biodiversity, creating new community spaces and bringing woodlands back into the everyday life of more people.
+Yet there is much to be hopeful about.
+Community woodland and social forestry initiatives are spreading all over the country at the moment.
+Wildlife conservation, wood fuel and timber for joinery are no longer the only reasons people are living closer to trees.
+Care in the community for the elderly, apprenticeships for the young, forest allotments, cooperative fuel initiatives, artistic practice, architectural education, Forest School, woodland permaculture: these are just some of the ways that individuals and communities all over the country are using woodlands today, improving biodiversity, creating new community spaces and bringing woodlands back into the everyday life of more people.